EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-modify-data-in-a-multi-index-table.md

 ### 3. Yield Error If User Not Found

-If the `user` object you want to update is not found, then assert by using the `check` method and yield an error message.
+If the `user` object you want to update is not found then raise an error message by using the [`eosio::check`](../../namespaceeosio/#function-check-17) method.

 ```diff
 [[eosio::action]] void multi_index_example::mod( name user, uint32_t value ) {